mariuszskon/chipbox/README.md

 If you want a more up to date version, or for any other platform, you must compile it yourself (see below for details).

+## Quick start

+chipbox can be simply called in the form `chipbox_sdl rompath` from the command line to use default settings.

+The quick start instructions assume you have your command prompt/emulator/terminal open in a directory with a `bin` directory a `roms` directory.
+The `bin` directory has `chipbox_sdl` and the `roms` directory has `Pong [Paul Vervalin, 1990].ch8`.
+If you are using the prebuilt binaries and rom pack, make sure you adjust the paths based on where you extracted those.

+On Windows:

+    bin\chipbox_sdl "roms\Pong [Paul Vervalin, 1990].ch8"

+On Linux/Unix-like systems:

+    bin/chipbox_sdl "roms/Pong [Paul Vervalin, 1990].ch8"

 ## Dependencies
 For runtime, you need: